Retirement decision with addictive habit persistence in a jump diffusion market: The Financial Model and Optimization Problem

-Finally, we formulate the preference of the agent with retirement choice, consumption and investment strategies.
-The agent needs to search the optimal strategies to maximize the preference of the whole life.
-The optimization problem of the agent is a combination of optimal stopping problem and stochastic control problem.
-In order to maintain the standard of life, the agent cares about the consumption over habit.
+Within this allowed region, we formulate the preferences of the agent with respect to retirement choice, consumption, and investment strategies.
+The agent must search for the optimal strategies that maximize the preference of the whole life.
+This optimization problem involves both an optimal stopping problem and a stochastic control problem.
+To maintain the standard of living, the agent cares about consumption over habit.
 We define the objective function for the agent as follows { } where $U^-_{i} = \max\{-U_{i}, 0\}$ for $i = 1, 2$.
 Then the agent primarily wants to solve the following optimization problem